Safeguarding & Prevent Policy

 CTS uses definitions of the term ‘safeguarding’ from statutory guidance.

-Safeguarding children is defined as Working together to safeguard children:
+Safeguarding children is defined in Working together to safeguard children as:

-Safeguarding vulnerable adults is defined in the Care and Support statutory guidance issued under the Care Act 2014:
+Safeguarding vulnerable adults is defined in the Care and support statutory guidance issued under the Care Act 2014 as:

-• people and organisations working together to prevent and stop both the risks and experiences of abuse or neglect.
+people and organisations working together to prevent and stop both the risks and experience of abuse or neglect;

 Definition of Young People and Vulnerable Adults